 Milepost 4.6 - Dickey Ridge Visitor Center

-Skyline Drive has four different visitor centers, each offers amenities such as restrooms, information desks, exhibits, orientation movies, bookstores, publications, maps, backcountry permits, and first aid.
+Skyline Drive has four different visitor centers.
+Each offers amenities such as restrooms, information desks, exhibits, orientation movies, bookstores, publications, maps, backcountry permits, and first aid.
 Ranger led hikes are often done from these as well.

 Milepost 22.2 - Matthews Arm Campground and Traces Trail